Once you've received an offer to study at UOW, there's a few things you need to do to officially become a UOW student.

 Eligible domestic students will have the option to pay tuition fees upfront or defer their fees by accessing a HELP Loan.
 If you're deferring your fees, you'll need to provide BOTH your tax file number (TFN) and USI when you enrol.
 It takes 5 minutes to apply for a USI, and 28 days to be issued with a TFN from the Australian Taxation Office (ATO).
 If you haven't already, apply for a TFN immediately.
 It is mandatory that your personal details at UOW match your details recorded at the ATO and USI government agencies in order for you to access financial assistance via a HELP loan.
 Learn more about payment options for domestic students.

 Here you will enrol in your first-year subjects.
 Default subjects might already be listed for some courses.
-If you are commencing in Session 2 (Spring) 2022, refer to our Enrolment Guides for help with choosing your subjects.
+If you are commencing in Autumn 2023, refer to our Enrolment Guides for help with choosing your subjects.
 If you are starting a postgraduate course with the Sydney Business School, UOW, refer to our online study sequences for help with planning your course.

 If you're unsure of your major at this point, you can add it in or change it later in SOLS.
 A second major is optional.